 Roasted or Grilled Vegetables -Drizzle this sauce over your favorite roasted or grilled vegetables for a briny pop and added moisture.
 Some great options include asparagus, zucchini, eggplant, or even roasted or crispy potatoes.

-Sauce for Meats – In addition to the iconic veal from which this tonnato originates, this sauce pairs beautifully with pork or chicken as well.
+Sauce for Meats – In addition to the iconic veal from which this tonnato originates, this sauce pairs beautifully with pork and chicken.

-Salad – The salad featured in the photo below is the perfect combo for this sauce.
-Which works beautifully as a dressing replacement.
-Combine frisée, roasted asparagus, jammy eggs, and croutons, and serve it over a generous layer of tonnato.
+Salad – The salad featured in the photo below is the perfect combo for this sauce (in this case dressing replacement).
+Combine frisée, roasted asparagus, jammy eggs, and croutons, and serve it with a generous portion of tonnato.
 The combination is addictive … I’m warning you!

 Some other salads that this sauce would taste great on are my Kale Caesar, Crunchy Kale Salad, or my Brussels Sprouts Salad.